fabiomattei/cherry-slider/README.md

 This is a wordpress plugin.
 It gives the possibility of installing a slider in a wordpress website.

-It is based on [Slippry](http://slippry.com/ "Slippry") a wonderful jQuery library that allows to create sliders very easly and very quickly.
+It is based on [Slippry](http://slippry.com/ "Slippry") a wonderful jQuery library that allows to create sliders very easily and very quickly.

 Cherry Slider creates a new post-type: cherry-slider